jbt/styleguide/javascript.md

   // But try to avoid it
 };

 // Prototype properties.
 Only use primitives.
-Never put objects on the prototype MyClass.prototype.defaultVariableValue = 0;
+Never put objects or arrays on the prototype MyClass.prototype.defaultVariableValue = 0;
 // Try to avoid these though.
 Put them in the constructor.